Welcome to your A-Z Handbook on living in halls!

 Terms and Conditions of residence

-The University’s offer of accommodation, the standard terms and conditions of residence (viewable on the Accommodation section of the RISIS portal) create a legally binding contract between the University and the student.
+The University’s offer of accommodation, the standard terms and conditions of residence (viewable on the Accommodation section on RISIS) create a legally binding contract between the University and the student.
 Please read all the conditions and make sure you understand and agree to all of them.
 The agreement becomes binding when you indicate on the portal that you accept the University’s offer of accommodation or, if earlier, when you are given possession of the accommodation, which includes acceptance of the keys.

 If you are considering any of the following: